Jennifer Lawrence: 2012–2015: Established actress

 Later in 2012, Lawrence played Tiffany Maxwell, a troubled young widow, in David O. Russell's romantic comedy-drama Silver Linings Playbook.
 The film is an adaptation of Matthew Quick's novel of the same name, and follows her character as she finds companionship with Pat Solitano Jr. (played by Bradley Cooper), a man with bipolar disorder.
 Lawrence was drawn to her character's complex personality, explaining, "She was just kind of this mysterious enigma to me because she didn't really fit any basic kind of character profile.
 Somebody who is very forceful and bullheaded is normally very insecure, but she isn't."
 While Russell initially found her too young for the part, she convinced him to cast her via a Skype audition.
 She found herself challenged by Russell's spontaneity as a director, and described working on the project as the "best experience of [her] life".
 Richard Corliss of Time magazine wrote: "Just 21 when the movie was shot, Lawrence is that rare young actress who plays, who is, grown-up.
 Sullen and sultry, she lends a mature intelligence to any role."
-Peter Travers opined that Lawrence "is some kind of miracle.
+Peter Travers called her "some kind of miracle.
 She's rude, dirty, funny, foulmouthed, sloppy, sexy, vibrant, and vulnerable, sometimes all in the same scene, even in the same breath."
-She won the Golden Globe, SAG Award and the Academy Award for Best Actress, becoming—at age 22—the second-youngest Best Actress Oscar winner.
+Lawrence won the Golden Globe, SAG Award and the Academy Award for Best Actress, becoming—at age 22—the second-youngest Best Actress Oscar winner.
 Her final film of the year was alongside Max Thieriot and Elisabeth Shue in Mark Tonderai's critically panned thriller House at the End of the Street.

-In January 2013, Lawrence hosted an episode of the NBC late-night sketch comedy Saturday Night Live.
-The Devil You Know, a small-scale production that she had filmed for in 2005, was her first release of 2013.
+In January 2013, she hosted an episode of the NBC late-night sketch comedy Saturday Night Live.
+The Devil You Know, a small-scale production that Lawrence had filmed for in 2005, was her first release of 2013.
 She then reprised the role of Everdeen in The Hunger Games: Catching Fire, the second installment in the Hunger Games series.
 While performing the film's underwater stunts, Lawrence suffered from an ear infection that resulted in a brief loss of hearing.
 Writing for The Village Voice, Stephanie Zacharek believed that the actress' portrayal of Everdeen made her an ideal role model, stating that "there's no sanctimony or pretense of false modesty in the way Lawrence plays her."
-With box office earnings of $865 million, Catching Fire remains her highest-grossing film to date.
+With box office earnings of $865 million, Catching Fire remains her highest-grossing film.